MA Certificate Requirements

 Students should register with Women’s Studies and discuss their program of study with the Director at the beginning of their course of study.

-Students may transfer up to one course from another institution if taken at the graduate level.
+Students may transfer up to one course from another institution if taken at the graduate level, but that course cannot replace the requirement of WOMNST courses taken in the program.

 Students do not have to be Masters-level students to complete the MA Certificate (e.g. a student could complete the Certificate during the post-MA/PhD phase of their program in their home department).